What's Coming to Netflix in January 2024

 Want to see more of what’s on the way throughout 2024?
 We’ve got you covered with the current calendar of every known Netflix Original confirmed for 2024.

-As always, you’ll want to watch anything set to expire throughout the month of January, too – you can keep track of all the movies and series leaving Netflix US here.
+As always, you’ll want to watch anything set to expire throughout January, too – you can keep track of all the movies and series leaving Netflix US here.

 Note: This list is a work in progress.
 It’ll be continuously updated throughout December 2023 and into January 2024 as we learn of new titles coming to the service.
 All release dates are subject to change.